barhoring/chrome-new-tab-override-boilerplate/README.md

 A boilerplate code for a simplistic new-tab-override-extension for Chrome browser to spare you the setup.
 Just run `npm run build` and start editting newtab.html file generated in the _dist_ folder

+Feel free to fork this repo :)

 ![](newtab.png)

-### Building

-`npm run prebuild` : removes dist folder
-`npm run postbuild` : copies manifest.json file into dist `npm run build` : outputs static files to _dist_ folder (if it doesn't exist); runs prebuild + build + postbuild commands

 ### Installation

+- Install dependencies with `npm i`
+- Build with `npm run build`.
+This will create a _dist_ folder with static files
 - In Chrome navigate to the extensions page [chrome://extensions/](chrome://extensions/)
 - Click Load unpacked and choose _dist_ folder
 - Open a new tab and you should see the new tab override

+### Building

+`npm run prebuild` : removes dist folder
+`npm run postbuild` : copies manifest.json file into dist `npm run build` : outputs static files to _dist_ folder (if it doesn't exist); runs prebuild + build + postbuild commands

 ### Development